 The lodgepole forest and the grass are quite welcoming for a stroll or a more strenuous hike.

-Please don't forget to ask the rangers before going on the trail, or at least look for any warnings and notices.
-Grizzly bears forage for berries here during fall so the rangers sometimes close this trail and others.
+Please remember to ask the rangers before going on the trail or at least look for any warnings or notices.

 If you can, join a ranger-led activity in the area, especially if you're traveling with kids and they're on a mission to get the Yellowstone Jr. Ranger patch.
-Here are more ideas on how to make the most of your visit to any National Park - most can be applied while visiting Yellowstone as well.

-Even more pictures of Yellowstone's West Thumb Basin!
+Even More Pictures of Yellowstone's West Thumb Basin!

-This post is all about eye candy, after all!
-So, I'll leave you with more photos taken during our visits.
-If you haven't visited this amazing spot in the park yet, I hope these will make you add it to your Bucket List!
+If you haven't visited this amazing spot in the park yet, we hope these will make you add it to your Bucket List!

 Questions?
 Comments?
 Let me know what you think!